greg-doud-tiy/homework/README.md

-# homework
+# Homework
-Homework goes here
+Your homework goes here